tymbaca/wikigraph/README.md

 wikigraph parse my_graph.db https://en.wikipedia.org/wiki/Kingdom_of_Greece https://en.wikipedia.org/wiki/Christmas
 ```

-Program will begin parsing wikipedia, starting from privided URLs.
+Program will begin parsing the wikipedia, starting from provided URLs.
 You can exit
 the program at any moment by pressing `<Ctrl-c>` (see [graceful shutdown](#usagedev-features)).

-Your can continue the progress by launching program with already existing database file:
+Your can continue by launching program with already existing database file:

 ```
 wikigraph parse my_graph.db
 ```

 It will continue parsing as expected (without loosing the progress).
+Also it will retry all links that it failed to parse in previous attempt.

 ### Export